Isle of Lewis

 Although treated as two separate islands with distinct characteristics, Harris and Lewis form a single landmass.
 This means you can drive from one to the other.
 The main road between Stornoway (Lewis) and Tarbert (Harris) is 37 miles which takes about an hour by car or bus.
 How to get to Harris by ferry

-- Coach trips of Lewis are provided in the summer by MacLennan Coaches from Stornoway Bus Station - consult the tourist information centre for details.
-This enables you to see Callanish, Gearrannan black house village and Carloway broch on the west coast of Lewis.
+Coach trips of Lewis are possible on the West Side Circular bus route from Stornoway Bus Station - consult the tourist information centre for details.
 Buy an all day ticket and jump on / jump off at the stops you want.
 Cheaper tickets (with limited number of stops are also available).
-Tel/Fax: 01851 702 114.
+Tel: 01851 702 114.

 - Based on Lewis, Albannach Guided Tours can offer private tours and tour planning (including accommodation) throughout the Hebrides, Scotland and other Celtic countries.
 Les McInulty is a 'Blue Badge' Gaelic-speaking driver-guide available for hire from 1 hour to 2 weeks.
 Either for private car, minibus, coach or for guided walks.
 Lewis & Harris taxi service available.
 Specialises in day trips to places on the islands which are not accessible by public transport.
 Tel: 01851 830433.
 Mobile: 0774 711 7870.